ebzzry/ebzzry.github.io/_src/about.md

 # About

 Hi!
 My name is Rommel M. Martinez.
-I'm a software engineer, and a systems administrator.
+I'm mostly software a engineer, and a systems administrator.
+My interests are compiler design, automation, algorithms, programming languages, and psychology.

 I use [NixOS](http://nixos.org) as my main system.
 I write most of my programs in [Racket](http://racket-lang.org), and